 With a worldwide fascination surrounding superheroes, it should come as no surprise that the next generation, GenZ, display many of the characteristics found within the pages of the most popular hero-centric comic books.
 The Superhero Generation is making its mark and gaining recognition as the generation that is willing to once again assemble, march, speak, and defy in ways previous generations have not.
 In this book learn the characteristics of Gen-Zers to understand how to reach them in positive productive ways.
 Parents, educators, and employers will learn how to tap into the endless potential of this generation, preparing them for home, school, and workplace environments that will play to their strengths and impact the world for years to come.

-Regina Luttrell, PhD, is the Director of the W20 Emerging Insights Lab and an assistant professor of Public Relations and Social Media at the S.I.
+Regina Luttrell, PhD, is the associate dean of research and creative activities and assistant professor of public relations at the S.I.
 Newhouse School of Public Communications at Syracuse University where she researches, publishes, and discusses public relations, social media for strategic communication, Gen Alpha, GenZ and the Millennial generation, as well as the intersection of social media within society.
 Luttrell’s research has been published in academic journals and book chapters.
 She is the author of the following books: Social Media: How to Engage, Share, and Connect, The Millennial Mindset: Unraveling Fact from Fiction, Brew Your Business: The Ultimate Craft Beer Playbook, Public Relations Campaigns: An Integrated Approach, The PR Agency Handbook, and A Practical Guide to Ethics in Public Relations.
 Most recently she edited and contributed to the book Trump Tweets: The World Reacts; Understanding What is Relevant and Why? and American Democracy: Influence, Activism, and Misinformation in the Social Era.
 Superpower: Advocating for the equality and rights of all women.